- Timeline of Female Engineers

 - Miscellaneous History

-1942 – Daphne Oram takes a job at the BBC as a Junior Studio Engineer and “music balancer.”
+1942 – Daphne Oram takes a job at the BBC as a Junior Studio Engineer and “music balancer”.
 She was 17 and turned down going to the Royal College of Music to take the job.
+She was promoted to studio manager in the 1950s and established the BBC Radiophonic Workshop in 1958.
+She left the BBC in 1959 to work independently into the 1980s.
+She was the first full-time electronic music composer in Britain.

 March 27, 1947 – Evelyn Blanchard (married name Evelyn Palladino) engineers ‘Smoke!
 Smoke!
 Smoke!
 (That Cigarette)’ by Tex Williams at Radio Recorders in Hollywood.
+It was a number one seller.
 She may have been engineering prior to this.
+Evelyn worked at Radio Records til at least 1949.
+Her husband, John Palladino, went on to have a 40 year career at Capitol Records.
+In an interview, he spoke proudly of her engineering skills.

-1956 – Cordell Jackson records Beboppers Christmas in her living room (Memphis, Tennessee) for her label, Moon Records.
+1956 – Cordell Jackson (aka the “Rock and Roll Granny”) records Beboppers Christmas in her living room (Memphis, Tennessee) for her label, Moon Records.
+A few years later, she put her focus into selling real estate.

 1948 – Ethel Gabriel promoted to record producer at RCA in New York (she was in the factory and a record tester starting 1940).
-She is the first female A&R record producer for a major label.
+She is the first female record producer for a major record label, produced 2,500 albums, and worked at RCA until 1983.

-April 3, 1950 – Lillian McMurry produces her first recording session with St. Andres Gospelaires for Trumpet Records (Jackson, Mississippi)
+April 3, 1950 – Lillian McMurry produces her first recording session with St. Andres Gospelaires for Trumpet Records (Jackson, Mississippi).
+She was the producer for her label until its close in 1956.

-1951 – Wilma Cozart Fine is hired by Mercury Records to run the label’s small classical music department (not exactly sure the date she started producing)
+1951 – Wilma Cozart Fine is hired by Mercury Records to run the label’s small classical music department (not exactly sure the date she started producing).
+She produced hundreds of records that are still recognized for their sound quality.
+Her husband, C. Robert Fine, was also a record producer.
+She retired in 1964 to raise her children.

 1955 – Ethel Gabriel produces Perez Prado’s Cherry Pink And Apple Blossom White.
 It becomes a number 1 hit and starts the Mambo craze in the US

-1956 – Cordell Jackson self-produces Beboppers Christmas for her label, Moon Records.
+1956 – Cordell Jackson self-produces Beboppers Christmas for her label, Moon Records (more on Cordell in engineers).

 Female-Owned Record Labels